A1234l/Final-CSP-Project/mainfile.md

         return totalDistance;
       }
     }
-        // Define the vertices as an array of objects let vertices = [
+        // Define the vertices as an array of objects, points are commented out since user picks these points, not us let vertices = [
         // { id: "A", x: 150, y: 200 },
         // { id: "B", x: 90, y: 200 },